-The Group's property, plant and equipment are mainly the survey equipment on the vessels.
+The Group's property, plant and equipment is mainly the survey equipment on the vessel.
 As the surveys are executed worldwide, the Group is not able to allocate any assets to different geographical areas.

 Geographic information

 Revenues from external customers: